 One of RaderCo's top clients, Blueprint Medicines, has significantly invested in their employee wellbeing by thinking outside the box.
 Some of these initiatives they are working on with us.

-Meeting Resets are held twice a year to retrain people on how to have effective meetings and create guardrails around their time.
+Meeting Resets are held twice a year to retrain people on effective meetings and create guardrails around their time.
 Shorter meetings are not going up to the hour so that people can step away and take breaks.
 They invite fewer people to free up time to complete work and decrease collaboration overload.

 Partnering with RaderCo in private and team coaching.
 Private coaching is a 3-month package focusing not just on email, tasks, time guardrails, and prioritization but on how to incorporate movement, better sleep, and healthy eating into their day.